suskin/template-stack-experience/wordpress-workload/go-templates/lifecycle-hook/README.md

 * An **event** is a signal raised when a change happens to a target resource.
 The event indicates the type and details of the change.
 * A **trigger** is a set of glue logic to call a hook when an event occurs.
-It consists of a hook and a filter.
+It consists of a hook and a selector.
 * An event may **trip** a trigger.
 * A **hook** is some set of custom logic which is invoked by a trigger in response to an event.
 For example, a hook may manage a deployment rollout, or may upgrade a schema's database.
-* A trigger may be configured with a **filter** so that it only calls its hook if the event matches certain criteria.
+* A trigger may be configured with a **selector** so that it only calls its hook if the event matches certain criteria.

 ## Events